…tools for developing, exploring and evaluating predictive models of expected outcomes

-These predictions are based on the screening of a data set that (ideally) describes the attributes of a set of those projects, their context and their outcomes.
-While it involves systematic quantitative cross-case comparisons, its use should be informed by within-case knowledge at both the pre-analysis planning and post-analysis interpretation stages.
+While EvalC3 enables different forms of systematic quantitative cross-case comparison, its use should be informed by within-case knowledge at both the pre-analysis planning and post-analysis interpretation stages.

-The overall approach is based on the view that “association is a necessary but insufficient basis for a strong claim about causation”, which is a more useful perspective than simply saying “correlation does not equal causation”.
+The overall approach is based on the view that “association is a necessary but insufficient basis for a strong claim about causation”, which is a more useful formulation than simply saying “correlation does not equal causation”.

 Four main tools are available to develop these predictions:

-- Manual hypothesis-led inquiry, used to explore the predictive power of specific attributes of prior interest.
+- Manual hypothesis-led inquiry used to explore the predictive power of specific attributes of prior interest.
 Suitable for data sets of any size.
 Ideally the first step in the process of analysis using EvalC3

-- Algorithm based searches
+- Algorithm-based searches

-The results are generated instantaneously in the case of manual hypothesis testing, quickly with evolutionary and Decision Tree searches and some times much longer with exhaustive searches for combinations of attributes.
+The results are generated instantaneously in the case of manual hypothesis testing, quickly with evolutionary and Decision Tree searches and sometimes much longer with exhaustive searches for combinations of attributes.

-A range of performance measures: The results of each search is a predictive model, which describes a sub-set of attributes that is consistently associated with a specific kind of outcome.
-The number of the cases identified (and missed) by a predictive models is summarised in the form of a truth table, commonly known as a Confusion Matrix.
+A range of performance measures: The results of each search is a predictive model, which describes a subset of attributes that is consistently associated with a specific kind of outcome.
+The number of the cases identified (and missed) by predictive models is summarised in the form of a truth table, commonly known as a Confusion Matrix.
 This table is then used to generate a range of measures of the performance of a given model, which are suitable for use in different contexts.

 Supporting tools: The EvalC3 application also two supporting tools: